© All rights reserved. NepalKhabar

 It is also not necessary that the Head of State and the Head of Government of every country, particularly those of the LDCs, should attend such a cost-intensive annual UNGA session, every year as a routine.
 Yes, the visit to the UNGA session becomes meaningful and eye -catching when a new political development of consequence happens in such countries and a new leader emerges.

-I recall in 1993 then Prime Minister Girija Prasad Koirala had remained on a constant spotlight at the UNGA session because of his being the second democratically elected PM in Nepal after his own brother late BP Koirala, three decades after the restoration of multiparty democracy in Nepal!
+In 1993, then Prime Minister Girija Prasad Koirala had remained on a constant spotlight at the UNGA session for becoming the second democratically elected PM in Nepal after his own brother late BP Koirala, three decades after the restoration of multiparty democracy in Nepal!

-Later, soon after the conclusion of peace process when Pushpa Kamal Dahal became Prime minister and went to the UNGA session, he also had become quite a sensation there!
+Following the conclusion of the peace process, when Pushpa Kamal Dahal 'Prachanda' became the Prime Minister and joined the UNGA session, he also had become quite a sensation there!

-In my personal opinion, it is important that well before such meetings take place, agenda setting exercises at home should invariably be held.
-Important issues should be identified and prioritized first by the Foreign Ministry.
+In my point of view, it is important that well before such meetings take place, agenda setting exercises at home should be held.
+Important issues should be prioritized first by the Foreign Ministry.
 Then, a thorough in-house preparation along with inter- ministry consultation and coordination should be conducted.

 Otherwise, it is often noticed ordinary leaders from poor countries who come to the UNGA session on a routine basis, become invisible in the midst of the leaders from big and powerful countries to whom all attentions are focused!